Frequently Asked Questions

 Baylor uses the School and Student Services for Financial Aid service as a “needs analysis” and guide in determining the amount of aid the school is permitted to offer.
 SSS gives the school a recommendation of need, which is based in part by family size, parent’s age, extraordinary expenses, retirement provisions, and household income.
 The Financial Aid Committee uses this information along with supplemental information, including tax information, to help in determining an award.
 Current distribution of assistance and the demand on financial aid by grade level and program (day/boarding) has influence on the award.
 Independent schools have very different processes and criteria for awarding aid, and Baylor does take into account, not only the information from SSS, but also a child’s academic ability, extra-curricular involvement, and citizenship in awarding assistance.
 Again, the school is limited by the total amount of assistance available to families and the demand for financial aid dollars.

 Before a file is considered complete and aid is posted to an account, each family must upload their personal IRS 1040 tax forms and accompanying schedules along with W-2 and 1099s as applicable into the SSS system for analysis.
-If this year’s (2017) tax forms are not complete, supplying the same information for the past year (2016) until the current year’s tax form is complete will suffice.
+If this year’s (2018) tax forms are not complete, supply the same information for the past two years (2016 and 2017) until the current year’s tax form is complete will suffice.

 If a parent owns a business/farm, completing the SSS Business/Farm Statement and submitting it to SSS along with a downloaded copy of the appropriate IRS business tax forms, including all schedules will be required.
 The school might ask for additional information relating to cash flow, balance sheets, and other relevant information.